Private Sector and Foundations

 Private sector corporations and private foundations are the newest members represented on the Global Partnership Board of Directors.
 Their commitment to advance our objectives include working with communities to advocate for education rights, monitoring education sector reform, and increasing awareness of gender equality issues or child labor.
 They participate with other GPE partners in the elaboration of education strategies in developing country partners and help develop policies to overcome the worst barriers to quality education.

-Additionally private sector and foundations partners collectively pledged to commit $687 million through their own education initiatives to improve gender equality, learning outcomes, and access to education for children in fragile states.
+At the GPE Pledging Conference in November 2011, private sector and foundations partners collectively pledged to commit $687 million through their own education initiatives to improve gender equality, learning outcomes, and access to education for children in fragile states.

 The William and Flora Hewlett Foundation will invest $36 million between 2012 and 2014 to improve civil society learning assessments, training for teachers, and will promote global and national learning outcomes indicators.